 Soaking bait or casting lures and flies will get the job done.
 (More detail: Trout Fishing: Basic How-To Techniques and Tips.)

 The trout fishing peters out here pretty quickly with the onset of hot weather in late spring and summer.

 Most trout are caught by anglers, but the shallow waters also simply get too warm for trout to survive very far into the summer months.

 Bass and Panfish

-There are lots of sunfish and bullhead catfish to be had, and at times the fishing for largemouth bass and crappie can be decent.
+There are lots of bluegill and bullhead catfish to be had, and at times the fishing for largemouth bass and crappie can be decent.

 These species of fish are more active when the water warms, starting in spring and continuing through summer and early fall.

-Bass like larger lures that imitate a variety of prey, including soft plastics that mimic fish, worms, crayfish, and other forage.
+Bass fishing techniques often include using larger lures that imitate a variety of prey, including soft plastics that mimic fish, worms, crayfish, and other forage.